cyproheptadine (generic name)

 What should I tell my health care provider before I take this medicine?They need to know if you have any of these conditions:

 How should I use this medicine?Take this medicine by mouth with a glass of water.
 Follow the directions on the prescription label.
-Take your doses at regular intervals.
-Do not take your medicine more often than directed.
+Use a specially marked spoon or container to measure your medicine.
+Household spoons are not accurate.
+Take your medicine at regular intervals.
+Do not take it more often than directed.

 Talk to your pediatrician regarding the use of this medicine in children.
 While this drug may be prescribed for children as young as 2 years of age for selected conditions, precautions do apply.